 Modernization Project 2 - A new two-story building will be attached to Project 1 and utilize the same elevator.
-It will house 11 new classrooms, a TV production classroom, and an ASB classroom.
+It will house new classrooms and an ASB classroom.
 Also included are demolition of three old maintenance intensive buildings and the creation of a new quad which will enhance the learning environment.
 Completion is planned for 2014.
 Architect: LPA, Inc. Lease-Leaseback Contractor: McCarthy Building Companies, Inc.